 - Your baby's skin becomes more yellow

-- Your baby's skin looks yellow on the abdomen, arms or legs
+- The skin on your baby's the abdomen, arms or legs looks yellow

 - The whites of your baby's eyes look yellow